How did your favorite rose get its name? - The Point Pleasant Register

 This is a good time of year to buy and plant roses, since the best performers will look good right now despite the wet weather patterns we’ve seen for most of this year.
 As enthusiastic as we are about some of the “Knock-out” varieties, the best looking roses in our garden all year have been “Home Run” and “Lady Elsie May”.

 Steve Boehme is a landscape designer/installer specializing in landscape “makeovers”.
-“Let’s Grow” is published weekly; column archives are on the “Garden Advice” page at www.goodseedfarm.com.
-For more information is available at www.goodseedfarm.com or call GoodSeed Farm Landscapes at (937) 587-7021.
+“Let’s Grow” is published weekly; column archives are online at www.goodseedfarm.com.
+For more information call GoodSeed Farm Landscapes at (937) 587-7021. © 2019 Portsmouth Daily Times, all rights reserved